-- Use of active travel plans, through Forward Motion. - Legal agreement in place for use of the existing storage containers, for Just Ride Southend to sustain their cycling offer at Southend Leisure and Tennis Centre.
+- Use of active travel plans, through Forward Motion. - Legal agreement in place for use of the existing storage containers, for Just Ride Southend to sustain their cycling offer at Southend Leisure and Tennis Centre. - Planning application submitted by Just Ride Southend for an additional two containers to be located on the hard standing area, next to the Garons dive pool.
+The containers would be used to provide a dedicated workshop and expansion space for wheelchair platform bikes and specialist side by side bikes.

-13 Parkour
+13. Parkour